Mimigris/EasyRPG-Compatibilty-List/README.md

 Unplayable
 ========
-Dragon Ball Z: Legend of Z RPG - Crashes when launching a battle (see issue [#3086](https://github.com/EasyRPG/Player/issues/3086)), uses DynRPG and has stats higher than the usual
 [Frozen Triggers (風呂鳥)](https://w.atwiki.jp/vipkohaku2021/pages/122.html) - Maniac: Expression contains unsupported operation 34 & 67; Font no found; Conditional Branch 16 unsupported; Key Input Process EX; Global Save; the game is stuck on startup
 Oneshot - Uses a custom RPG_RT made specifically for the game; the continuous build does not support it but a [fork is available](https://github.com/20kdc/EasyRPG-Player-OneShot-Legacy)
 [Rogue](https://mackvalentine.itch.io/rm-rogue) - uses a custom build of the Player with new commands making it not compatible